 One positive aspect about delivery apps is that they expand the restaurant's customer base considerably.
 Even people who are wary of dining in or unable to drive to the location can try out the food.
 For a struggling restaurant, this could be a lifeline, but restaurants must ensure they can meet the demands that come with delivery app inclusion.

-Ghost kitchens, which are sometimes referred to as ghost kitchens, don't offer the in-person dining experience and often take place within other restaurants or temporary facilities.
-Some people do these kitchens out of food trucks.
+Private kitchens with a delivery-only function , which are sometimes referred to as ghost kitchens, don't offer the in-person dining experience and often take place within other restaurants or temporary facilities.
+Some people run these kitchens out of food trucks.
 They must be fully licensed in accordance with local laws, so there is some preparation required.
 The benefit of this option is that you can choose to utilize only food delivery services with online ordering so that you can keep costs down.

 Focused Menu Lists